Why Personal Marketing Matters, Even if You’re Unpublished

 So, of course, when her beautiful novel The Unfinished Work of Elizabeth D was published, Nichole had a ready and willing cheering squad lined up to support her.
 Regular readers and participants of her blog were already invested in her writing and ready to buy her novel.
 Her local bookstore was more than happy to host her launch event, support her at off-site events, and put piles of her book on prominent display.
 Knowing Nichole, as well as the quality of her work, made it easy to recommend and hand-sell her book.
 Not only were we selling her novel but we were also selling her, as a creator and a member of the community.

-Author Josh Funk (It’s Not Jack and the Beanstalk) found that in-person connections were critical to his break-out as a picture book author as well.
+Author Josh Funk (How to Code a Rollercoaster) found that in-person connections were critical to his break-out as a picture book author as well.
 He’s a board member of the Writer’s Loft in Sherborn, MA, and has been an active member and organizer for the New England Regional SCBWI conference.
 Leading up to the publication of his first book, Lady Pancake & Sir French Toast, Josh visited, patronized, and attended author events at regional bookstores, allowing him to build a network of local booksellers, fellow authors, and educators.
 When Lady Pancake released, he already had a built-in audience ready to invest in his work.
 “If you support other authors, stores, and educators, you never know where they’ll lead,” he advises.
 “Plant lots of seeds and see what grows.”

 Josh also uses social media to his advantage.
 He has a robust website with resources for readers and educators, plus over 10,000 followers on Twitter.
 He actively promotes and retweets his fellow authors.
 This online networking has led to Skype visits, events, and most importantly, new readers.
 “Twitter allowed me to connect with educators across the country and globe,” he says.
 “All of these personal connections led to more exposure for my books, more ease in setting up store and school visits, and got the book in front of more faces than I would have had I relied solely on a publisher’s sales, marketing, and publicity.”
-Josh has published five picture books in the last three years and has four more releasing in 2018 alone.
+Josh has published over 10 books in four years and has two more being released in 2020.

 Personal connection, like the kinds Nichole and Josh have fostered, is the strongest tool in an author’s marketing toolkit.
 That connection can be to the content or to you.
 For new authors, content can be a hard sell—they don’t know the quality of your work.
 But they can know your quality—through your participation in social media, the book world at large, or your local community.
 That’s why genuine book recommendations sell books and Twitter-spam-bot ME ME ME BUY MY BOOK posts don’t—one is fostering connection, while the other negates it by being pushy and impersonal.